 - Floats and swimming rings and other shared equipment should be washed or disinfected before and after use.

 - Personal equipment should not be used or shared with others by others, such as a nose clip, bathing cap, etc.

 - In a whirlpool bath, only one person should be allowed at a time, if at least 1 metre distance between users is not possible

 - The same requirements for distance and hygiene apply as for other users of the facilities.

 - Wash changing tables with soap and water between each user.

 - Ensure sufficient distance between changing positions (minimum 1 metre).

-- Wash hands with soap and water before and after using equipment / rescue dolls.
+- Clean hands before and after using equipment / rescue dolls.

 - Keep a distance of at least 1 metre between participants and between trainer and participant.

 - People who participate on courses that require physical proximity for brief periods that is necessary for certification or approval of professional practice are exempt from the distance requirements see COVID-19-regulations § 13c.